Competitive Football

 Trials and Pre-season - Masters

-Pre-season training for Masters will commence Wednesday 12 February.
+Pre-season training for Masters will commence on 11 February.

-Any players turning 35 or older in 2025 are welcome, and we also encourage any players interested in the over 45s competition.
+Any players turning 35 or older in 2026 are welcome, and we also encourage any players interested in the over 45s competition.
+Preference for places will be given to ANU students (or staff) and returning players.

 Regular Season Training